The effect of the number of parameters and the number of local feature patches on loss landscapes in distributed quantum neural networks: Conclusion

+In addition, by investigating the full Hessian eigenspectrum, we observed that our models exhibit a spectral structure similar to that of classical deep learning models.
+Specifically, the spectrum consists of a large bulk of eigenvalues concentrated near zero and a small number of outlier spikes, which roughly correspond to the number of classes.
+This finding provides valuable insight, suggesting that distributed QNNs share optimization characteristics with classical deep learning models.
+As future work, it is important to investigate whether the number of outlier spikes in the Hessian eigenspectrum of QNNs exactly corresponds to the number of classes, how this bulk and these spikes evolve during training, and how they affect generalization performance.

+These findings offer practical implications for designing scalable QML models.
+For instance, our theoretical analysis implies that simply averaging the outputs (scaling by $1/n_\text{qc}$) decays the first Hessian term too rapidly ($1/n_\text{qc}^2$).
+To preserve an appropriate level of gradient magnitudes while increasing the number of patches, replacing the simple average with a scaling factor of $1/\sqrt{n_\text{qc}}$ for the aggregated output might be a highly effective architectural improvement.

+In addition, as future work, our theoretical Hessian equation motivates investigating the effect of cross-derivative terms by comparing the distributed QNN model with a single large QNN.
+The cross-derivative terms in the Hessian matrix between parameters of different QNNs are identically zero in the distributed QNN model because the individual QNNs operate independently, whereas they would be generally non-zero in a single global QNN.
+Exploring how this structural difference impacts the optimization landscape presents a promising direction for future research.

+We acknowledge that our current results are based on noiseless classical simulations using the relatively simple MNIST dataset.
+Therefore, our study serves as an empirical and theoretical investigation that provides foundational insights into QNN trainability, rather than a direct demonstration of the practical utility of quantum machine learning models on current NISQ devices.
+Future studies incorporating noisy environments and applying the models to more complex datasets present promising avenues for future research.

-In summary, this research contributes to the advancement of quantum machine learning by providing insights into the impacts of parameter count and data distribution via patches on loss landscape geometry.
-We demonstrate that a distributed local patch approach offers a practical strategy for promoting flatter minima, thereby mitigating optimization challenges and enhancing the performance of this distributed QNN architecture applied to classical data tasks.
+In summary, although developing techniques to effectively train a single large-scale global QNN remains an ideal goal for QML, our distributed local patch approach currently offers a powerful and scalable architectural choice.
+By providing insights into how parameter counts and data distribution via patches affect the loss landscape geometry, we demonstrate that this approach acts as an implicit regularization that promotes flatter minima.
+Consequently, it effectively mitigates optimization challenges and enhances the performance of QNNs applied to classical data tasks.